Post-Baccalaureate Certificate Programs

 Admission in any graduate degree program at WIU is contingent upon successful completion of undergraduate coursework specified as a prerequisite.
 Admission requirements for any particular graduate degree program may exceed the minimum admission standards of the School of Graduate Studies.
 Refer to the appropriate program section of this catalog or the program website for further details.
 Once all admission materials are received in the Graduate School, a GPA calculation is completed and application materials are forwarded to the program of interest for consideration.

 Some degree programs require the submission of additional application materials prior to considering the application for admission.
 Letters of recommendation, personal goals statements, and writing samples may be required.
-Additionally, some programs require the submission of official scores for the General Test of the Graduate Record Examination (GRE), the Graduate Management Admission Test (GMAT), or the Miller Analogies Test (MAT).
+Additionally, some programs require the submission of official scores for the General Test of the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT).
 Requirements for each program are listed in the program section of this catalog or at wiu.edu/grad/apchecklist.

 Some programs may require domestic applicants who are non-native speakers of English with foreign degree credentials to demonstrate verbal proficiency in the English language in order to undertake graduate studies.